 - Sufficient funding: you must have enough funds to finance your study and living expenses during your stay in the U.S.

-- Certification of the institution: the institution that you are considering must be certified by the (SEVP) Immigration and the Customs and Enforcement.
+- Certification of the institution: the institution that you are considering must be certified by the (SEVP) Immigration and Customs and Enforcement.

 - Full-time enrollment at a certified institution: you must be enrolled in a study program as a full-time student.